 Read less

 Ralph Roesling.
-Ralph believes that art and architecture are one in the same with a different emphasis, so it was an easy transition for him.
+Ralph believes that art and architecture are the same with a different emphasis, so it was an easy transition for him.
 Ralph loves coming into the office and being around creative people, engaging in dialogues about projects.
-His favorite part is working together with a design team to interpret the client’s dreams into a reality of architecture.
-Their happiness and inspiration is the ultimate satisfaction to him.
+His favourite part is working together with a design team to interpret the client’s dreams into a reality of architecture.
+Their happiness and inspiration are the ultimate satisfaction to him.
 When Ralph is not at work, he enjoys going to car museums and car shows, all the while dreaming of designing his own.

 Chikako Terada.
 Chikako decided to follow in her father’s footsteps and become an architect.
 She had always been interested in art and physics, so architecture seemed to be the best of both worlds.
-She likes how it exposes her to different dimensions in life and that she is able to experience its changes first hand as the field evolves.
+She likes how it exposes her to different dimensions in life and that she can experience its changes first-hand as the field evolves.
 Architecture is also very nostalgic for Chikako; with each built project, she’s taken back in time to when she designed it and is greeted by old memories.

 Read more